topshell-language/topshell/README.md

 Comments start with `//` and last to the end of the line.

-Strings with placeholders, such as `\{placeholder}`, are functions that take a record argument with a field for each placeholder, where every field must be naturally convertable to a string, which is enforced via the `Display` constraint.
+Strings with placeholders, such as `\{placeholder}`, are functions that take a record argument with a field for each placeholder, where every field must be naturally convertable to a string, enforced via the `Display` constraint.

 # Lambda functions